 More than the external environment, our modern lifestyles are to be blamed for the overwhelming toxic buildup in our bodies.
-Therefore it is vital that you focus on improving your lifestyle when you first consider a detox.
+Therefore you must focus on improving your lifestyle when you first consider a detox.
 The three major areas you should also focus on are activity, stress, and sleep.

-Movement is a crucial to the detox function of your body.
+Movement is crucial to the detox function of your body.
 Any activity gets the lymphatic system moving which is the primary system for elimination of wastes within the body.
 Little to moderate amounts of exercise increase your energy and elevate your mood.
-You might like to try yoga, Qigong or other similar activities on a regular basis.
+You might like to try yoga, Qigong or other similar activities regularly.
 If exercise is not possible you should make sure you walk for at least 30 minutes a day.
-These will make you sweat and enable elimination of toxins through the sweat.
+These will make you sweat and enable the elimination of toxins through the sweat.

 The importance of sleep cannot be overestimated.
 When you sleep, your body begins to detox and repair anything in your system that needs attention.
 This allows the body to eliminate wastes and regenerate on a cellular level.
-Maintain a consistent sleep schedule and aim for at least 7-9 hours of sleep on a regular basis.
+Maintain a consistent sleep schedule and aim for at least 7-9 hours of sleep regularly.

 Is my diet an important part of the detox process?